arianepaola/vagrant-hadoop-spark-cluster/README.md

 ### Vagrant project to spin up a cluster of 4, 32-bit CentOS6.5 Linux virtual machines with Hadoop v2.6.0 and Spark v1.1.1.
 Ideal for development cluster on a laptop with at least 4GB of memory.

-1. node1 : HDFS NameNode + Spark Master
-2. node2 : YARN ResourceManager + JobHistoryServer + ProxyServer
+1. node1 : HDFS NameNode + Spark Master + YARN ResourceManager + JobHistoryServer + ProxyServer
-3. node3 : HDFS DataNode + YARN NodeManager + Spark Slave
+3. node2 : HDFS DataNode + YARN NodeManager + Spark Slave
-4. node4 : HDFS DataNode + YARN NodeManager + Spark Slave
+4. node3 : HDFS DataNode + YARN NodeManager + Spark Slave

 # 2. Prerequisites and Gotchas to be aware of
-1. At least 1GB memory for each VM node.
-Default script is for 4 nodes, so you need 4GB for the nodes, in addition to the memory for your host machine.
+1. At least 1GB memory for each VM node and 2GB for the master.
+Default script is for 3 nodes, so you need 4GB for the nodes, in addition to the memory for your host machine.
 2. Vagrant 1.7 or higher, Virtualbox 4.3.2 or higher
 3. Preserve the Unix/OSX end-of-line (EOL) characters while cloning this project; scripts will fail with Windows EOL characters.
 4. Project is tested on Ubuntu 32-bit 14.04 LTS host OS; not tested with VMware provider for Vagrant.